 \section{Introduction}

-One important reaction for fast neutron (neutron kinetic energy $E_{k,n}>\sim 10$ keV) detection is elastic neutron scattering by light nuclei such as $^1$H and its isotope $^2$H, $^4$He, and others.
-The cross sections of other reactions, {\it e.g.} neutron capture, decrease rapidly with increasing neutron energy.
+One important reaction for fast neutron (neutron kinetic energy {$E_{k,n}$ > $\sim$10} keV) detection is elastic neutron scattering by light nuclei such as $^1$H and its isotope $^2$H, $^4$He, and others.
+The cross sections of other reactions, {e.g.,} neutron capture, decrease rapidly with increasing neutron energy.
 In elastic neutron scattering, the incoming neutron can transfer a portion of its kinetic energy to the target nucleus.
-Ref.~\cite{WANG:2013145} suggested the scenarios to track fast neutrons using the tracks of recoil ions and vertex positions of the collisions (the method 1 and method 2 in Sec.~\ref{sec:methods}).
-Additionally, the angle between the incoming neutron and the scattered neutron may be also determined by the deposited energies from the recoil ions and the vertex positions of the two successive collisions, allowing the method 3 for neutron tracking as described in Sec.~\ref{sec:methods}.
-In this paper, we validate these three methods for fast neutron tracking using the Monte Carlo N-Particle Transport Code (MCNP) simulations and study the corresponding efficiencies with a cubic detector made of natural silicon (92.23$\%$ $^{28}$Si, 4.67$\%$ $^{29}$Si, and 3.1$\%$ $^{30}$Si) or $^4$He, where the efficiency is defined as the ratio of simulation events passing the selection criteria (two/three consecutive elastic recoils) to the total number of input neutrons.
+Wang and Morris ~\cite{WANG:2013145} suggested the scenarios to track fast neutrons using the tracks of recoil ions and vertex positions of the collisions (method 1 and method 2 in Section~\ref{sec:methods}).
+Additionally, the angle between the incoming neutron and the scattered neutron may be also determined by the deposited energies from the recoil ions and the vertex positions of the two successive collisions, allowing method 3 for neutron tracking, as described in Section~\ref{sec:methods}.
+In this paper, we verify these three methods for fast neutron tracking using the Monte Carlo N-Particle Transport Code (MCNP)~\cite{mcnp} simulations and study the corresponding efficiencies with a cubic detector made of natural silicon (92.23$\%$ $^{28}$Si, 4.67$\%$ $^{29}$Si, and 3.1$\%$ $^{30}$Si) or $^4$He.
+The study here would be helpful for next-generation neutron tracking detectors, showing the limitation of the fast neutron tracking and possible designs of detectors.

+Below, we first describe the fast neutron tracking principle in Section~\ref{sec:methods}.
+Next, we explain the method of the MCNP Monte Carlo simulations in Section~\ref{sec:mcnp}.
+In Section~\ref{sec:results}, we show the simulation results, including different parameters.
+In Section~\ref{sec:ionrange}, we show the ion traveling range using the software of The Stopping and Range of Ions in Matter (SRIM)~\cite{Ziegler:1985} in order to evaluate the feasibility of current detector technologies.
+A brief summary is given at the end.

-\section{Basic idea of fast neutron tracking}
+\section{Basic Idea of Fast Neutron Tracking}